Community of Caring

 · Medicaid Health Navigator Program

 Our newest program established in 2017 provides support, advocacy and education for clients and families enrolled in or needing to enroll in Medicaid.
 Clients with Medicaid often are overwhelmed by the programs’ complexity, potentials and limitations.
 Our Health Navigator is employed by Community of Caring through a contract with Community Health Partnership (CHP)-the region’s RCCO.
 Our Health Navigator is skilled in engaging clients through positive interactions and relationship building.
-She is skilled in finding short cuts, cutting through red tape and complicated processes.
+She finds short cuts, cutting through red tape and complicated processes.
 Currently she is averaging nearly 200 client contacts per month and has helped save clients thousands of dollars in medical bills while reducing their stress.

 · Wednesday Community Lunch Program